dheerajcl/Jynx2.0/README.md

-# Ignite - Chat with your PDF's
+# Jynx - Chat with your PDF's

 ## :toolbox: Getting Started